mkrogemann/poller/README.md

 The above code will either terminate happily and return nil as soon as the expected result is found in the http response body.
 The matcher passed into the Poller's constructor is used to determine whether the result matches the expectation.

-In the unhappy case, the call will eventually run into a Timeout resulting in a RuntimeError such as this:
+Or, in the unhappy case, the call will eventually run into a Timeout resulting in a RuntimeError being raised with a message similar to this:

     RuntimeError: Timeout period has been exceeded for Poller (http://your.sut.example.com) ...